Citi and American Airlines have launched a new, no-fee card designed to help you earn miles more quickly.

-American Airlines loyalists will soon be able to earn miles more quickly, thanks to a new, no-fee card from Citi and American Airlines.
-The American Airlines AAdvantage MileUp card, which will be open to new applicants starting July 22, 2018, will offer a 2-mile bonus on American Airlines and grocery store purchases and 1 point per dollar on everything else.
-Additionally, for a limited time, cardholders will earn a 10,000-mile bonus and a $50 statement credit after reaching the required spend threshold.
+American Airlines loyalists can now earn miles more quickly, thanks to a new, no-fee card from Citi and American Airlines.
+The American Airlines AAdvantage MileUp card, which is open to new applicants as of July 22, 2018, offers a 2-mile bonus on American Airlines and grocery store purchases and 1 mile per dollar on everything else.
+Additionally, for a limited time, cardholders can earn a 10,000-mile bonus and a $50 statement credit after reaching the required spend threshold.

 According to Valerie Greer, head of co-brand partnerships at Citi, the MileUp card is designed to “help consumers take that dream trip or mini break simply through day-to-day purchases.”

-- 25 percent savings on inflight food and beverage purchases on American Airline flights
+The MileUp card also offers a 25 percent savings on inflight food and beverage purchases on American Airlines flights.

 Upgrading your Citi/AAdvantage Bronze card

-If you already have a Citi/AAdvantage Bronze card, you can continue to use your card as usual.
-As of July 22, 2018, you will automatically start earning the elevated rewards rate: Cardholders will receive 2 miles per dollar on American Airlines and grocery store purchases and 1 mile per dollar on general purchases.
+If you are an existing Citi/AAdvantage Bronze cardholder, you can continue to use your card as usual.
+As of July 22, 2018, you will automatically earn the elevated rewards rate: Cardholders receive 2 miles per dollar on American Airlines and grocery store purchases and 1 mile per dollar on general purchases.

 Once your Bronze card expires, Citi will send you the updated American AAdvantage MileUp card.